sourcels/xcalc/README.md

 xcalc is a sophisticated mathematical analysis tool built specifically for the M5Stack Cardputer Adv.
 Designed with the German school and university curriculum in mind, it transforms your portable ESP32 device into a high-performance computer algebra system (CAS) capable of everything from basic plotting to advanced calculus.

-[!NOTE]
+> WARNING: GERMAN LOCALIZATION
-Localized for Germany: While the documentation is in English, the device interface uses standard German mathematical terminology (Kurvendiskussion style).
+> Localized for Germany: While the documentation is in English, the device interface uses standard German mathematical terminology (Kurvendiskussion style).

 ## 🛠 Features (The 13-Function Suite)